History of Watford Gap services

 Those who live south of the line claim that there is no culture or sophistication north of Watford Gap, and those north of it claim that the line forms the boundary of humour, humility and humanity.
 People will also refer to things as being "the best this side of Watford Gap".
 That phrase has gone on to be mistaken for the more well-known Watford in Hertfordshire.

-In 2009 a petition was created to have 'Watford Gap' added to the Oxford English Dictionary for its reference to the north-south divide.
+In 2009 a petition was created to have 'Watford Gap' added to the Oxford English Dictionary for its association with the north-south divide.

 50th Anniversary Celebrations